Thinking about a Nordictrack incline trainer? Wondering if it folds up?

 Which Nordictrack Incline Trainer is Right For You?

-There are 3 models right now – the X11i, X22i and the monster X32i.
-They’re all well constructed with stronger motors and tougher decks than past models.
+There are 2 models right now – the X22i and the monster X32i.
+They’re both well constructed with stronger motors and tougher decks than past models.

-And they all give you up to 40% incline and 6% decline.
+And they each give you up to 40% incline and 6% decline.
 So there’s no real difference between them there.

-You can compare them all easily – and get Free Shipping with a family membership to iFit included – with the link below:
+You can compare all incline trainers easily – and get Free Shipping with a family membership to iFit included – with the link below: